MD-Anderson-Bioinformatics/SAMMI/README.md

 # SAMMI
 The Semi-Automated Metabolic Map Illustrator (SAMMI) is a tool for the visualization of metabolic networks.
-You can acces SAMMI at [www.sammitool.com](https://www.sammitool.com).
-You can also view the documentation [here](https://sammi.readthedocs.io/en/latest/index.html)
+You can access SAMMI at [www.sammitool.com](https://www.sammitool.com) and you can view the documentation [here](https://sammi.readthedocs.io/en/latest/index.html).

+SAMMI has also been extended to MATLAB through the SAMMIM plugin, available [here](https://sammim.readthedocs.io/en/latest/index.html), and to Python through the SAMMIpy plugin, available [here](https://sammipy.readthedocs.io/en/latest/index.html).

 # License
 SAMMI is a tool for visualization of metabolic networks